 1. Inventory your current brand presence

-2. Anticipate budget spend
+2. Anticipate your budget spend

 Rebranding costs money, so getting a handle on the project cost is critical.
 Create budget estimates as you go through your project plan.
 Consider the following: